 Facilities and technical support

-For Semester 1, 2020, we have launched a digital fabrication bureau service for Art, Design and Architecture students, enabling you to submit design files which the Monash University technical team will produce.
-After production, you will be able to collect pieces from the Digital fabrication workshop or have them posted to your home.
-For more information, see the Digital fabrication workshop link below.
+We have launched a digital fabrication bureau service for Art, Design and Architecture students, enabling you to submit digital files for production.
+When completed, you will be able to collect pieces from dFab or potentially have them posted to your home.
+For more information, see the dFab page below.

 Other workshops and facilities

-For Semester 1, 2020, we also provide a bureau service for our other facilities, including the wood and metal workshops, paper and image-based studios, photography and hot workshops.
-Organise this directly with the technicians – select the appropriate workshop link below, complete the consultation form, and they will let you know what is possible.
+We also provide a bureau service for our other facilities, including the wood and metal workshops (WaM), paper and image-based studios, photography and hot workshops.
+Organise this directly with the technicians – select the appropriate workshop page below, complete the linked consultation form, and they will let you know what is possible.

 Key to the Level of Risk: